pzhaojohnson/RNA2Drawer/README.md

 # RNA2Drawer

-Easily edit nucleic acid secondary structures and export the drawings as PowerPoint or SVG files.
-All elements of the drawings (e.g. bases, bonds) are exported as individual PowerPoint or SVG objects, allowing for further manipulation in PowerPoint or Adobe Illustrator.
-Fonts, colors, and base layout are all customizable in RNA2Drawer, and bases can be colored according to structure probing data (e.g. SHAPE).
+Easily edit nucleic acid secondary structure drawings and export them as PowerPoint or SVG files.
+All elements of the drawings (e.g. bases, bonds) are exported as PowerPoint or SVG objects, allowing for further manipulation in PowerPoint or vector graphics editor such as Adobe Illustrator.

 <img src="ui3.png">